-Today I’m making a simple DIY oversized wood bead garland that’s so easy to make and perfect for styling open shelves.
+Today I’m making a simple DIY wooden ball garland that’s so easy to make and perfect for styling open shelves.

 I LOVE wood bead garland.
 While I guess they “technically” fall into a farmhouse/rustic style category, I think you can use them with any style.
 Especially when you change out the color!